Pekka K. Sinervo: Career

 He is a member of the Reform Jewish Community of Canada, serving as its president from 2017 to 2021, and has served in leadership roles in the Union for Reform Judaism and the World Union for Progressive Judaism.

-He has been recognized for his contributions with appointments to numerous scientific societies with fellowships in the American Physical Society and the Royal Society of Canada recognizing his contributions to the discovery of the top quark.
-He was appointed a member of the Order of Canada in 2018 for his contributions to the discoveries of the top quark and Higgs boson, and his leadership in the Canadian Jewish community.
+Fellowships in the American Physical Society,the Royal Society of Canada, the American Association for the Advancement of Science and the Canadian Association of Physicists recognize his contributions to the discovery of the top quark.
+He was appointed a member of the Order of Canada in 2018.